algolia/api-clients-automation/docs/addNewLanguage.md

 ### Algolia requirements

-API clients require custom Algolia logic in order to work with our engine.

 ### Strip code

-The generator includes a lot of useless features that we don't use:
+The generator includes a lot of features that won't be used with the Algolia engine:

-- Multiple authentication methods: We only use `appId`/`apiKey` authentication methods in headers.
+- Multiple authentication methods: `appId`/`apiKey` are the only authentication methods, located in the requests headers.
-- Built-in transporters: The engine requires a [retry strategy](#retry-strategy) and a lot of other features, you need to implement it.
+- Built-in transporters: A [retry strategy](#retry-strategy) is required to target the DSNs of an `appId`, along with other transporter details listed below.
-- File support, payload format etc.: We only need to support JSON to communicate with the engine.
+- File support, payload format etc.: Requests only require `JSON` support to communicate with the engine.

 **DX is key, make sure to provide a linter and formatting tools, with consistent method usage based on the language.**

 ### Init method

-By default, OpenAPI will put the `AppId` and `ApiKey` in every method parameters, but our clients to be initialized with those values and put them in the header of every requests, with the right hosts.
+By default, OpenAPI will put the `AppId` and `ApiKey` in every method parameters, but the clients to be initialized with those values and put them in the header of every requests, with the right hosts.

 The constructor of the client can be edited (from the `.mustache` files) to accept and store those values.